MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 You can copy actions and scopes, use **Add an action** to select the copied actions and scopes from **My clipboard**, and then paste them into another location within the same UI flow.

-UI flows automatically renames the copied actions and scopes with a unique name.
+Power Automate designer automatically renames the copied actions and scopes with a unique name.
 If the copied scope contains another scope, the nested structure is retained when you paste it from **My clipboard**.

 >[!IMPORTANT]
 >This feature supports copying and adding actions within the same scope.
-You cannot paste actions into other scopes or UI flows.
+You cannot paste actions into other scopes or Windows recorder (V1) flows.

 Follow these steps to copy and then paste actions and scopes: